Efficient comparison of independence structures of log-linear models: Introduction and Motivation

 Our method works by measuring the number of structural differences that appear between two log-linear models, efficiently producing a confusion matrix that counts the true positives, false positives, true negatives and false negatives that appear in the second model, relative to the first one.
-Throughout this work we will use the following convention: true positives correspond to interactions that are present in both models, true negatives correspond to interactions that are absent in both models, false positives correspond to interactions present in the second structure that are absent in the first one, and false negatives correspond to absent interactions in the second structure that are present in the first one.
-The method is inspired on the structure comparison method of Markov networks: the Hamming distance of their graphs~\citep{brombergmargaritis09b,schluter2014ibmap,pensar2017marginal,schluter2018blankets}, i.e., sum of false positives plus false negatives in terms of edges.
+It is inspired on the structure comparison method of Markov networks: the Hamming distance of their graphs~\cite{brombergmargaritis09b,schluter2014ibmap,pensar2017marginal,schluter2018blankets}, i.e., the sum of false positives plus false negatives in terms of edges.
 Although there is no unequivocal graph representation for log-linear models and therefore no straightforward generalization of the Hamming distance for this case, we will show that both measures take advantage of different properties of their respective independence representations in order to reduce the complexity of the comparison.
 As will be discussed in detail later in Section~\ref{sec:structureComparisonLL}, a straightforward counting of dependencies and independencies for producing the confusion matrix for log-linear models presents an exponential computational cost due to the much larger space of possible structures when compared to graphical models.
-The main contribution of this work is a method for computing the counts in the confusion matrix that is efficient with respect to the number of variables.
-Efficiency with respect to the number of features is not guaranteed for a large number of features in the models and will be the subject of future work.
+The main advantage of our method is that it can efficiently compute the counts in the confusion matrix with respect to the number of variables.
+Nevertheless, the efficiency w.r.t. the number of features is not guaranteed for a large number of features in the models, and it will be the subject of future work.